What is Batch Picking?

 Batch Picking is a way of grouping multiple orders into small batches - typically including 8 to 16 orders – operators fill all orders in the batch at the same time, working from a consolidated pick list.

 Let’s start with a real life reference point - the grocery store.
 You go every week with your grocery list, you push a cart up and down the aisles – filling your cart with the items from your list.
-In material handling lingo we call that “single order picking” with a “paper pick list”, fancy I know.
+In material handling lingo that is called “single order picking” with a “paper pick list”.